MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-_ksmapping.md

-#### - PhysicalAddress
+#### - Alignment

-This member contains the physical address of this piece of the data frame.
+This member specifies the memory alignment in bytes for this buffer.

 #### - ByteCount